Playbook: Starting

 It costs £100 and takes about 24 hours.
 Don’t overthink this.

 If you’re planning to raise investment, you need a limited company.
-Sole trader status won’t work for equity funding, SEIS/EIS, or most grant programmes.
+Sole trader status won’t work for equity funding, SEIS/EIS (government tax relief schemes that make investing in your company much more attractive to angels and early backers), or most grant programmes.
 A private limited company (Ltd) is the standard structure for UK startups.

 What you need before you start